KnightAR/fixed-width/README.md

 ## Todo

 - Allow casting to date with user-specified date format
-- Allow anonymous LineDefinitions, rather than requiring a dedicated class
 - Allow a callback for the ignore() function so you could dynamically choose whether to ignore certain fields?
 Not sure if that will be useful.

 ## Testing